The Wilderness Coast is a place of many adventures. So stay awhile!

-Before or after your Light to Light Camps tour, we hope you take the chance to get out and explore some of this region’s other great attractions.
+Before or after your Light to Light tour, we hope you take the chance to get out and explore some of this region’s other great attractions.

 There are so many other terrific things to do, see, eat and discover, all within a few miles of the lovely Twofold Bay.

 Cat Balou Cruises – Whale Watching Tours & Bay Cruises

 Australian Geographic named Twofold Bay Australia’s Number 1 whale watching destination.
 Little Eden is a world-famous whale mecca, and for 30 years Cat Balou has been the go-to operator for anyone hoping to see one of these magnificent creatures up close.